pablobm/w2c3-livecd/README.md

 Solution:

-  * Download installer to `cache/` (it not already downloaded)
+  * Download the Alice installer to `cache/` (if not already downloaded)
-  * Run a simple http server (using Python's built-in SimpleHTTPServer) that can serve the installer
+  * Run a simple http server (using Python's built-in `SimpleHTTPServer`) that can serve the installer
   * Run the build
-  * On a chroot hook, download the installer from the local HTTP server into the chroot jail
+  * On a chroot hook, download the installer from the local http server into the chroot jail
   * Run the installer

 Additionally, there's the file `alice.varfile`, which provides installation details.
 It allows running the installer in non-interactive mode.

+The main relevant files in this process are `auto/build` and `scripts/*`.

 ## TODO